 Refusal of Service and Nondiscrimination

 VAC can refuse to provide service to an individual with disabilities if that individual engages in violent, seriously disruptive, or illegal conduct, or represents a direct threat to the health or safety of others.
 However, VAC will not refuse to provide service to an individual with a disability solely because the individual’s disability results in an appearance or behavior that may offend, annoy, or inconvenience VAC staff/employees or other persons.

 ADA Service Requirements

-The Maintenance Director is responsible for maintaining all accessible features on agency vehicles.
-(Examples: lifts, ramps, securement devices, elevators, signage and systems to facilitate communication).
+The Maintenance and Operations staff are responsible for maintaining all accessible features on agency vehicles including lifts, ramps, securement devices, elevators, signage and systems to facilitate communication.

 Vehicle interlocks shall be inspected on daily pre and post trip inspections and monthly checks.
 Vehicles with malfunctioning interlocks shall be taken out of service until repaired.

 ADA Equipment Maintenance Schedule:

 The lift maintenance service was modeled after manufactures recommendations.
 To ensure timely ADA equipment maintenance, standardized procedures, and better track records, all ADA service equipment will be serviced at every vehicle oil change intervals for vehicles housed at the main facility.
 If a vehicle is housed at a satellite location, the agency shall follow manufactures’ schedule recommendations.

 The Voluntary Action Center of Northern Illinois (VAC) is committed to ensuring safe and efficient transportation for persons with disabilities, as provided by the Americans with Disability Act (ADA).
 Any ADA transportation service complaints received by VAC will be immediately investigated and every effort made to seek an appropriate and prompt resolution.
 By promptly identifying deficiency areas, VAC will work to make the necessary corrections or adjustments to alleviate the situation.